szbergeron/luma/SEMANTICS.md

 is `None`.
-This lets you do some manual checking to see if stuff is defined, and if not then you can define it yourself. `open` and `impl` blocks automatically wrap any attributes in `Some` for convenience, since it's incredibly rare to want to *remove* the provided definition for some attribute when you can just overwrite it otherwise.
+This lets you do some manual checking to see if stuff is defined, and if not then you can define it yourself. `open` and `impl` blocks automatically wrap any attributes in `Some` for convenience, since it's incredibly rare to want to *remove* the provided definition for some attribute when you can just overwrite it otherwise, and this behavior closely matches default initialization syntax for many other languages.